openstreetmap/id-tagging-schema/.github/PULL_REQUEST_TEMPLATE.md

 <details><summary>Read about the necessary next steps…</summary>

-Follow these steps to test your PR yourself.
-This is necessary for changes proposed to presets.
-For example build script modification may require different testing.
+We need your help testing your contributions.
+Please follow the steps below to test and document changes to presets.

 **This is how it works:**
 1. After you submit your PR, the system will create a preview and comment on your PR: